javajosh/simpatico/reflector.md

 No CD

   <!-- https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP -->

+We must start up as root to bind to privileged ports 80 and 443.
+So then we must drop privileges after that.

+For some reason I'm unable to use `sudo npm run prod` to start the reflector as root.
+It tells me "npm not found" even though I can run `npm` as root from the command line.
+A mystery!
+Another small tidbit: I'm now running node under Linux on my Windows machine using WSL1 to test this.
+Note that my laptop is native Linux so it was always able to test this functionality.

+In general you'd want to create a synthetic, limited user to drop privileges to.
+But for now I've just used my user account for convenience (and because I'm the only one using this machine and only for this).

 # Static file server
 The static file server's primary job is to get an html file to the browser.